Symmetry Energy Effects on the Mixed Hadron-Quark Phase at High Baryon Density: Isospin effects on the Mixed Phase

 As already mentioned, in the quark phase we use the MIT-Bag Model, where the symmetry term is only given by the Fermi contribution.
 The Bag parameter B is fixed for each baryon density to a constant, rather standard, value $B^{1/4}=160MeV$, corresponding to a Bag Pressure of $85.7~MeV~fm^{-3}$.

-In general for each effective interactive Lagrangian we can simulate the solution of the highly non-linear system of Eqs.(\ref{gibbs}), via an iterative minimization procedure, in order to determine the binodal boundaries and the Critical End Point (CEP) ($T_c,~\rho^B_c$) of the mixed phase.
+In general for each effective interactive Lagrangian we can simulate the solution of the highly non-linear system of Eqs.(\ref{gibbs}), via an iterative minimization procedure, in order to determine the binodal boundaries.

 A relatively simple calculation can be performed at zero temperature.
 The isospin effect (asymmetry dependence) on the Lower $(\chi=0.0)$ and Upper $(\chi=1.0)$ transition densities of the Mixed Phase are shown in Fig.\ref{boundaries} for various choices of the Hadron EoS.
 The effect of a larger repulsion of the symmetry energy in the hadron sector, from $NL$ to $NL\rho$ and to $NL\rho\delta$, is clearly evident on the lower boundary with a sharp decrease of the transition density even at relatively low asymmetries.